cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 This wraps up the tutorial for a sample GraphQL client server application protected using the Cloudentity Authorization platform.
 In this series, you would have accomplished following things:
  * Develop a simple GraphQL service
- * Protect the GraphQL service API resources with Cloudentity ACP
+ * Protect the GraphQL service API resources with Cloudentity Authorization Platform
  * Develop a simple GraphQL client application
- * Fetch authorization tokens from Cloudentity ACP and pass from the client app to the protected server resource
+ * Fetch authorization tokens from Cloudentity Authorization Platform and pass from the client app to the protected server resource
  * Dynamically change the protected server resource policy in ACP to control client app GraphQL API data access.